balouf/package-helper-3/docs/maintain.md

 - Fix it if the error is obvious.
 - If not, live to fight another day:
-  - Revert your git branch to the last commit before you did `poetry up`.
+  - Revert your git branch to the last commit before you updated your `pyproject.toml`.
 PyCharm has a nice graphical display of git branches that should make it easy.
-  - Refresh `poetry.lock` with a `poetry update`.
+  - Refresh `uv.lock` with a `uv sync`.
   - Check that your tests are back on track (locally and remotely).
   - After the current release is done, you should prepare a dedicated release to make your package compatible with latest versions.
-If possible, preserve backward-compatibility, but not at all cost.
+  - Reminder: preserve backward-compatibility if possible, but not at all cost.

 +++